Nikhita-A/Learning-Journey/DevOps/Kubernetes/Microservice, Ingress.md

 * So, to solve this we create an `ingress` and with an `ingress controller` and it will route the traffic to the service
 * Ingress is an API object in Kubernetes that manages external access to services within a cluster.
 * It allows you to define how external HTTP/S traffic should be routed to your services based on rules.
 * Ingress is particularly useful for handling HTTP and HTTPS traffic, providing features like path-based routing, SSL termination, and load balancing.
+* `Service` works at `layer 4`
-* It acts as a `layer 7 (application layer)` load balancer.
+* Ingress acts as a `layer 7 (application layer)` load balancer.
+* External endpoint for every service not a good idea
+* So, The main advantage of ingress is
+    * Rather than having multiple public endpoints(service), we will have only one public endpoint(ingress)